 This is an ideal bread recipe for newcomers, no fancy equipment needed and the bare bones of a recipe.
-I tricked Mrs J into making this last week; she who famously doesn’t cook but hovers helpfully around the washing up, trying not to get roped in with my wily ways.
+I tricked Mrs J into making this a few weeks ago; she who famously doesn’t cook but hovers helpfully around the washing up, trying not to get roped in with my wily ways.
 “Can I do anything?” she asked.
 “Yes darling, could you just pass me that bowl… pop 400g of flour in it for me… and 300ml milk, I’ll be over in a sec, would you just shake some lemon juice in and… here, a teaspoon of this.
 Scrape it into this tin… and just pop it in the oven for me?”
 By the time she realised what I was up to, stealthily coaxing her through the simplest of bread recipes, she was too proud of herself to be cross with my cunning linguistic charms.

 It turned out beautifully – and is always the first thing I teach even the most reluctant pupil to cook.
 You have a natural, free breadmaker in your palms and your knuckles – and this easy recipe with no proving or rising time is a great place to start.
 A lot of soda bread recipes use wholemeal flour, salt and buttermilk or yoghurt – but true to my usual style, I’ve pared it back to the basics (although you can add a pinch of salt to the flour if you like).
 This is gorgeous served warm with red fruit jam or butter, or dunked into hearty soups and stews.